kameronbrooks/datalys2-reporting/README.md

 ## Usage

+You can use the library directly from a CDN without installing anything.

-1.  **Include the assets**: Add the `dl2-style.css` and the compiled JavaScript bundle to your HTML file.
+1.  **Include the assets**: Add the CSS and JavaScript from jsDelivr.
 2.  **Add the container**: Create a `<div id="root"></div>` element.
 3.  **Define the data**: Add a `<script id="report-data" type="application/json">` tag containing your report configuration.